lightning/bolts/05-onchain.md

 creation (which would be left unspent forever in the blockchain), we insist on spending the commitment transaction outputs.

-In the early stages of a channel it's common for one side to have little or no money in the channel; with nothing to lose, there's no reason to consume resources monitoring the channel state.
+In the early stages of a channel, it's common for one side to have little or no money in the channel; with nothing to lose, there's no reason to consume resources monitoring the channel state.

-There's a bias towards using mutual close over unilateral because outputs are unencumbered by delay and directly spendable by wallets and because fees tend to be less exaggerated than commitment transactions: thus the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.
+There's a bias towards using mutual close over unilateral, because outputs are unencumbered by a delay and are directly spendable by wallets, and because fees tend to be less exaggerated than commitment transactions: thus the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.